opencog/atomspace-dht/README.md

 These all appear to be "early adopter" pains.
 There are likely to be other issues.

-# Architecture Critique
+# Architecture
 The "naive" architecture given above has numerous very serious flaws.
-These are discussed here.
+These are discussed here, followed by some remarks about possible solutions.

+## Architecture Critique

 * What's the AtomSpace, really?
 Well, it's a kind of in-RAM database.
   What's the DHT, really?
 Well, it's a kind of in-RAM database ...